cosmo0/retropie-overlays/README.md

 If you prefer brighter overlays, browse the [_sources](https://github.com/cosmo0/retropie-overlays/tree/master/_sources) folder, there are a LOT of them.

+Note that Recalbox already has [a system-complete overlays pack](https://forum.recalbox.com/topic/22321/recalbox-7-x-overlays-complets), but it has a few choices that I don't like.

-**Usage of the pack in a commercial product is strictly forbidden.**
+**Usage of the pack in a commercial product is strictly forbidden.** But if you want to use this pack as a basis for your own personnal project, cool!

 ## Credits